tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119.

 ### 1.7 Referring to Terms (normative)

-In any technical treatment of the BDQ standard, a precise reference to a class or property term SHOULD be made using its qualified name (the namespace prefix followed by the term local name; e.g., `bdqffdq:InformationElement`) and the namespace IRI corresponding to the namespace prefix (e.g., 'https://rs.tdwg.org/bdqffdq/terms/' for `bdqffdq:`) MUST be provided.
-In less formal descriptions where the technical precision is not needed, the preferred label (skos:prefLabel, e.g., `Information Element`) or the term local name (e.g., `InformationElement`) MAY be used.
+In any technical treatment of the BDQ standard, a precise reference to a class or property term SHOULD be made using its qualified name (the namespace prefix followed by the term local name; e.g., `bdqffdq:InformationElement`) and the namespace IRI corresponding to the namespace prefix (e.g., `https://rs.tdwg.org/bdqffdq/terms/` for `bdqffdq:`) MUST be provided.
+In less formal descriptions where the technical precision is not needed, the preferred label (`skos:prefLabel`, e.g., `Information Element`) or the term local name (e.g., `InformationElement`) MAY be used.
 The BDQ documents use all these methods.

 ### 1.8 Relating Classes and Properties (non-normative)